 The committee also believes that post-retirement benefits promote stability in the case of key executives.
 See generally, in regard to the benefits mentioned in this paragraph, "Retirement and Other Post-Employment Compensation."
 All executives benefit from the Bank's mandatory and matching contributions to the Bank's 401(k) plan, which were increased at the time the Bank terminated an earlier defined benefit plan in 2002.
-In 2002 the committee recommended, and the board approved, supplemental retirement plans for the President/CEO and the Senior Vice President.

-These plans are intended to provide these executives with retirement provisions of a quality comparable to those generally available for such positions in the industry.
-During 2006 these plans were amended to revise the life insurance death benefits payable to Mr. Gaughen and Mrs. Jackson from three times the executive's salary in Mr. Gaughen's case, to a fixed sum equal to the lesser of \$4 million or the net-at-risk insurance benefit less current cash value in the policies, and in Mrs. Jackson's case to a fixed sum equal to the lesser of \$1.2 million or the net-at-risk insurance benefit less current cash value in the policies on her life.
-During 2007, these benefits were embodied in these executive's employment contracts and the split-dollar life insurance contracts that were previously in place were terminated.
-Additionally, these provisions were extended to cover the officers on a post-retirement basis and de-coupled from the net at risk insurance benefit amounts, so that the death benefits became fixed sums of \$4 million and \$1.2 million, respectively, provided that Mr. Gaughen's death benefit will be reduced to \$2 million upon his attaining the age of 83.
-Their current health insurance benefits were also extended to provide for post-retirement coverage.
+In 2002 the committee recommended, and the board approved a supplemental retirement plan for the President/CEO.
+This plan is intended to provide this executive with retirement provisions of a quality comparable to those generally available for such positions in the industry.
+During 2006 this plan was amended to revise the life insurance death benefit payable to Mr. Gaughen from three times this executive's salary to a fixed sum equal to the lesser of \$4 million or the net-at-risk insurance benefit less current cash value in the policies.
+During 2007, this benefit was embodied in this executive's employment contract and the split-dollar life insurance contract that was previously in place was terminated.
+Additionally, this provision was extended to cover Mr. Gaughen on a post-retirement basis and de-coupled from the net at risk insurance benefit amounts, so that the death benefit became a fixed sum of \$4 million, provided that Mr. Gaughen's death benefit will be reduced to \$2 million upon his attaining the age of 83.
+The current health insurance benefit was also extended to provide for post-retirement coverage.
 Mr. Gaughen's agreement was also amended to reflect his voluntary waiver of his right to accelerate payment of all supplemental retirement benefits upon early retirement on a date of his choosing.
-The committee considered these changes to be appropriate in light of the executives' contributions to the Bank's continued success.
+The committee considered these changes to be appropriate in light of the executive's contributions to the Bank's continued success.